ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * A "new-registration" resource
 * A "new-application" resource
 * A "revoke-certificate" resource
-* A "revoke-certificate-by-key" resource
 * A "key-change" resource

 The server MUST provide "directory" and "new-nonce" resources.

-For the singular resources above ("directory", "new-nonce", "new-registration", "new-application", "revoke-certificate", "revoke-certificate-by-key", and "key-change") the resource may be addressed by multiple URIs, but all must provide equivalent functionality.
+For the singular resources above ("directory", "new-nonce", "new-registration", "new-application", "revoke-certificate", and "key-change") the resource may be addressed by multiple URIs, but all must provide equivalent functionality.

 ACME uses different URIs for different management functions.
 Each function is listed in a directory along with its corresponding URI, so clients only need to